neil7057/pjl_host_system/README.md

         -   There is a 'back to top' button on all pages to avoid having to manually scroll on pages with lengthy content.

-        -   Administrators
+        -   Staff users are able to add, edit and delete products via the app.
+Fuller admin facilities are availble via the django admin interface.

-        -   Error and confirmation is via django messaging and message status is colour coded; green for success, red for error etc. Messages appear at teh top right of the screen.
+        -   Error and confirmation is via django messaging and message status is colour coded; green for success, red for error etc. Messages appear at the top right of the screen.
 Additional error messages may appear as part of built-in form or model validation.

         -   Logged in users get to see all products, their profile details and all past orders.
 They can also update their details and change or reset their password.

+        -   Clicking on the page title from any page takes the user back to the products page rather than home/index.
+The only item on the index page is a link to products.

 -   ### Database Design
 -   #### Table Structure